This just in from Suzanne Higgins:

 APRIL 30, 2017

-Jimmy Reyes from Far Hills, New Jersey and studying cello at Mason Gross School of Arts will perform with us for the April 30th 10 am service.
-He will accompany on some of the hymns and will perform the Vocalise by Sergei Rachmaninoff.
-He will also be playing the Unaccompanied Cello Suite by J.S.
+Jimmy Reyes from Far Hills, New Jersey and studying cello at Mason Gross School of Arts performed with us for the April 30th 10 am service.
+He accompanied on some of the hymns and performed the Vocalise by Sergei Rachmaninoff.
+He also played the Unaccompanied Cello Suite by J.S.
 Bach for the postlude.

 CONFIRMATION SUNDAY - OCTOBER 30TH